laercioth/playground-react-native/weather/README.md

 **This app was built for the test case by Bene Studio.**<br/>

-This is a app search the weather city typed on search bar and consume a API (https://www.apixu.com/login.aspx) and return results
+This is a app search the weather city typed on search bar and consume a API (https://www.apixu.com/login.aspx) that return outcomes.

 **Folder structure**<br/>